cristicmf/dao/docs/guides/updating-solidity-1.md

 }
 ```

+Finally, it is worth noticing that you can actually pass in a contract that is not an `AccountValidator`.
+There is no type check when you convert an address to a contract type, so it would only show up when the contract is actually called; and in fact, if the contract has the required method it will work, even though it does not actually actually extend `AccountValidator`, but even though it works it is of course not recommended to use contracts in that way.

 ### Summary

+Proper delegation is an important part of smart-contract systems, because it means contracts can be replaced.
+There are some things to keep in mind, though:

+- Delegation requires type-unsafe conversion, which means one must be careful when setting/changing a contract reference.

-Proper delegation is an important part of smart-contract systems.
-It is also something one has to consider from the very start, because the rules for how a set of contracts can be updated is generally contained in the contracts themselves.
-Also, the more contracts that are in the system the harder they become to manage, and a strategy that makes a small system work may not be suitable for a medium-sized or large one.
+- The more contracts that are in the system the harder they become to manage, and a strategy that makes a small system work may not be suitable for a medium-sized or large one.

-Another thing to keep in mind is that modularity comes with a cost, because it requires more code, storage variables and calls.
+- Modularity comes with a cost, because it requires more code, storage variables and calls.
 On the public chain, where the gas limitations are quite severe (for obvious reasons), even a small modular system could be hard to deploy and run.
 Generally, when it comes to scalability vs. efficiency I tend to go with scalability.
 The large, expensive contracts in an excessively modular system can after all be improved and replaced, but if the contracts are locked down that may not be an option.

-In my opinion, it is very important to at least acknowledge that the code is going to need updates, and to device a good policy for how it can be done; the alternative is to not have a plan and fail, and then fail again, and again, until eventually this becomes clear.
+### Next tutorial

+The next tutorial will be about how the external components can be set up so as to make the updating process safe.
+This will include contract code compilation, testing, and how to get contracts onto the chain using web3.js - the official Ethereum javascript API.

 Happy smart-contracting!